 The Durban-born Ramsamy said this session is probably the most significant Olympic moment for his country.

 “Having waited for 117 years to host this event in our country and knowing how cities and countries vie to host the IOC session, Durban is certainly fortunate,” Ramsamy said.
+“This gives me an opportunity to personally welcome my colleagues to the city where I was born.”

 South Africa has enjoyed memorable highlights in rugby, cricket and football.
 It’s now eager to make its mark in the Olympic world.